farmalloc/exp_collective_farmalloc/README.md

 When we successfully allocate memory from the `purely_local` sub-allocator, we track it with `least_priority` as it is the only `Node` in local memory.

-The header initialisation code is as follows.
+The header initialization code is as follows.

 ```cpp
 template <class T, class Alloc> struct LinkedList {